-- June 2013 After the FBI's Office of General Counsel notes that FBI policy requires there to be a specific predicated investigation to issue an administrative subpoena, the FBI declines to participate in the Fusion Center. - July 2013 The DEA's OCC conducts another legal review of Sector in preparation for an upcoming meeting with the OIG, and finds prior Criminal Division analysis on Sector directly on point in assessing the issue. - August 2013 The Office of the Deputy Attorney General (ODAG) directs the DEA to suspend the second collection and conduct a reassessment, based on public concerns arising from the Snowden leaks and concerns about whether using subpoenas to amass the second bulk collection is within the authority granted to the DEA under 21 U.S.C. § 876(a). - September 2013 The DEA ceases issuing subpoenas. - September 2013 The DEA completes its reassessment of the Constant collection and requests that the Attorney General and the Deputy Attorney General authorize reinstatement of the Constant collection, attaching a legal analysis that again does not discuss court decisions casting doubt on the validity of the proposed use of the DEA's subpoena authority. - January 2014 ODAG requests that the Office of Legal Counsel (OLC) review the DEA's legal assessment of the Constant collection. - January 2014

-August 2014 The DEA modifies its automated system for requesting products (including data) to incorporate a drop-down list of generic categories of information sources to show "reasonable articula[ble]," also known as "RAS."
+June 2013 After the FBI's Office of General Counsel notes that FBI policy requires there to be a specific predicated investigation to issue an administrative subpoena, the FBI declines to participate in at the Fusion Center.
+July 2013 The DEA's OCC conducts another legal review of preparation for an upcoming meeting with the OIG, and finds prior Criminal Division analysis on directly on point in assessing the issue.
+August 2013 The Office of the Deputy Attorney General (ODAG) directs the DEA to suspend the collection and conduct a reassessment, based on public concerns arising from the Snowden leaks and concerns about whether using subpoenas bulk collection is within the authority to amass the granted to the DEA under 21 U.S.C. § 876(a).
+September 2013 The DEA ceases issuing subpoenas.
+The DEA completes its reassessment of the September 2013 and requests that the Attorney General and the Deputy Attorney General authorize reinstatement of the collection, attaching a legal analysis that again does not discuss court decisions casting doubt on the validity of the proposed use of the DEA's subpoena authority.
+ODAG requests that the Office of Legal Counsel (OLC) review January 2014 the DEA's legal assessment of the collection.
+January 2014 The DEA modifies its automated system for requesting August 2014 products (including data) to incorporate a drop-down list of generic categories of information sources to show "reasonable articula[ble]," also known as "RAS."
 In addition, the requester is instructed to describe the "significance" of the target number in a free-text "Remarks" box.